bbugyi200/cookie/README.md

 ```
 where `/home/bryan/Dropbox/bin` is a home for [this][scripts] GitHub repository.
 (The [clinks] script wraps a bunch of [stow] commands which makes creating symlinks to a system `bin` folder a walk in the park while still keeping my scripts organized the way I like in my filesystem.)

-To initialize a minimal bash script named `foo` into the `main` directory (where I keep most of my scripts), I could run the following command:
+To initialize a minimal bash script named `foo` into the `/home/bryan/Dropbox/main` directory (where I keep most of my scripts), I could run the following command:
 ```
 binit foo
 ```
-Suppose instead that I wanted to initialize a new productivity script named `bar` into the `GTD` directory.
+Suppose instead that I wanted to initialize a new productivity script named `bar` into the `/home/bryan/Dropbox/GTD` directory.
 Furthermore, suppose that I know that `bar` might get complicated (and thus needs to scale well).
 I could then choose to run
 ```
 Binit -D GTD bar
 ```
-to initialize a full featured bash script (bells and whistles included) into the `GTD` directory.
+to initialize a full featured bash script (bells and whistles included) into the `/home/bryan/Dropbox/GTD` directory.

 ## Installation

-Installation is as simple as cloning the repository with `git clone --recursive https://github.com/bbugyi200/cookie`, going into the project directory (`cd cookie`), and then running `make install`.
+Installation is as simple as cloning the repository with `git clone --recursive https://github.com/bbugyi200/cookie`, traveling into the project directory (`cd cookie`), and then running `make install`.

 [jinja]: https://github.com/pallets/jinja
 [cookiecutter]: https://github.com/audreyr/cookiecutter